47chapters/letsgo/docs/how-to/develop-the-api.md

 ### The `authorizeTenant()` middleware

 LetsGo does not prescribe any specific authorization model for your application.
-However, the `authorizeTenant()` middleware can be used to check if the caller has the permissions to manage a particular tenant.
+However, the `authorizeTenant()` middleware can be used to check if the caller has permission to manage a particular tenant.
 The middleware can only be used on routes that have `:tenantId` as one of the path segments, which means they represent an operation that is specific to a particular tenant.
-The `authorizeTenant()` middleware can only be used when preceeded by the `authenticate()` middleware:
+The `authorizeTenant()` middleware can only be used when preceded by the `authenticate()` middleware:

 ```ts
 import { authenticate, AuthenticatedRequest } from "./middleware/authenticate";